Podcast #1 Laurel Anne Hill – The Engine Woman’s Light

 Our guest is someone who knows quite a bit about crafting compelling heroes and telling us their story.
 She is the author of the multi-award-winning The Engine Woman’s Light.

-Laurel Anne Hill grew up in San Francisco, California, with more dreams of adventure than good sense or money.
+Laurel Anne Hill grew up in San Francisco, California, with more dreams of adventures than good sense or money.
 Her close brushes with death, love of family, respect for honor and belief in a higher power continue to influence her writing and her life.
 She has authored two award-winning novels: The Engine Woman’s Light (Sand Hill Review Press), a gripping spirits-meet-steampunk tale, and Heroes Arise (KOMENAR Publishing).
 Laurel’s published short stories and nonfiction pieces total over forty.
 She’s the Literary Stage Manager for the annual San Mateo County Fair, a speaker, writing contest judge, and editor.

 For more about Laurel, visit her website.